Mercury Cougar: 1967–1968

-Initially developed as a rebadged version of the Mustang, the 1967 Cougar received its own body design from the ground up, though the popular "long-hood, short-deck" proportions of the Mustang remained.
+The 1967 Cougar featured a unique body design while continuing the popular "long-hood, short-deck" proportions of the Mustang.
 The model line was marketed as having "European" style and features.
 The first Lincoln-Mercury vehicle with hidden headlamps, Cougar headlight doors were powered by dual vacuum actuators (one for each headlight door), with vacuum provided by the engine and stored in a reservoir under the fender.
 The front fascia was distinguished by a split "electric shaver" grille, featuring vertically slatted chrome trim.
-The rear fascia was styled similarly, concealing dark-lens taillamps behind vertically-slatted trim; sequential turn signals were standard (adopting the mechanism from the Thunderbird).
+The rear fascia was styled similarly, concealing dark-lens taillamps behind vertically slatted trim; sequential turn signals were standard (adopting the mechanism from the Thunderbird).

-The $185 upgrade to the XR-7 brought further European influence; in addition to a (simulated) wood-trim dashboard, full instrumentation (black-face gauges), toggle switches, and an overhead console; if so equipped, the automatic transmission was fitted with a T-handle console shifter.
+The $185 upgrade to the XR-7 brought further European influence, including a (simulated) wood-trim dashboard, full instrumentation (black-face gauges), toggle switches, and an overhead console; if so equipped, the automatic transmission was fitted with a T-handle console shifter.
 The Cougar was offered with nearly every Mercury option (including speed control), with the sole exception of power windows.
 A "Tilt-Away" steering wheel was also offered, being a power-operated steering column that swung up and out of the way when the driver's door was opened, the transmission in "park", and the ignition was off.

-For 1968, the Cougar saw revisions related to compliance with federal safety mandates, adding side marker lights and front outboard shoulder belts (sash belt, shoulder harness).
-In a first for Ford Motor Company, the 1968 Cougar offered an electrically-operated sunroof as an option.
+For 1968, the Cougar included federal safety enhancements that added side marker lights and front outboard shoulder belts (sash belt, shoulder harness).
+In a first for Ford Motor Company, the 1968 Cougar offered an electrically operated sunroof as an option.
 The Bosch-sourced sunroof assemblies were installed by the American Sunroof Corporation in Southgate, Michigan.
 While available on any Cougar, the sunroof was not a popular option.